List of sporting events affected by the coronavirus pandemic

 Women’s Six Nations: Italy vs. Scotland to Legnano on February 23; Scotland against France in Glasgow on March 7; Ireland vs Italy in Dublin on March 8; Italy against England in Padua on March 15; Wales vs Scotland in Cardiff on March 15; France vs Ireland at Villeneuve-d’Ascq on March 15, postponed.

-European Rugby Championship: Georgia vs Russia on March 14; Romania against.
-Belgium March 14; Switzerland vs. Netherlands March 14; Spain vs. Portugal March 15, postponed.
+European Rugby Championship: Georgia vs. Russia March 14; Romania against.
+Belgium March 14; Switzerland vs. Netherlands March 14; Spain against.
+Portugal March 15, postponed.

 United States against French Barbarians in New York on July 11 canceled.